-REMEMBER: Change "/checkauth" to whatever your authentication end point is.
+REMEMBER: Change "/authenticate" to whatever your authentication end point is.

-If you feel like you can cache the authentication, then add the appropriate headers to the hash in vcl\hash and return(lookup) instead of [pass].
+If you feel like you can cache the authentication, then add the appropriate headers to the hash in vcl_hash and return(lookup) instead of (pass).

-• IMPORTANT: The ability to upload custom VCL code (/guides/vcl/uploading-custom-vcl) is disabled by default when you sign up.
-To enable this ability for your account, contact support@fastly.com (mailto:support@fastly.com) and request it.
+• IMPORTANT: The ability to upload custom VCL code (/guides/vcl/uploading-custom-vcl) is disabled by default when you